Accessibility links

 At Finnies we can advise companies about group VAT registration.
 Here are some of the issues to consider.

-In general, the members of the group each have to have an establishment in the UK and be under common control.
+In all cases, the members of the VAT group each have to be established or have a fixed establishment in the UK, and be under common control.
 There are special conditions for VAT groups with an annual turnover of more than £10 million.

-• The representative member accounts for any tax due on supplies made by the group to third parties outside the group.
+• The representative member accounts for all tax due on supplies made by the group to third parties outside the group.
 This can be helpful where accounting is centralised.

 • The group is treated as a single taxable person and therefore it is not normally necessary to account for VAT on goods or services supplied between group members.